breadthe/chasingcode.dev/source/_posts/2021-04-12-svelte-kit-tailwind.md

 ---
 extends: _layouts.post
 section: content
-title: Svelte Kit with TailwindCSS and JIT
+title: SvelteKit with TailwindCSS and JIT
 date: 2021-04-12
-description: A guide on how to quickly create a Svelte Kit static site with TailwindCSS and JIT
+description: A guide on how to quickly create a SvelteKit static site with TailwindCSS and JIT
 categories: [Svelte,TailwindCSS]
 featured: false
 image: /assets/img/svelte-kit-tailwind.jpg